mongodb/docs-node/source/includes/localhost-connection.rst

 .. important::

-   Always secure your MongoDB server from malicious attacks.
+   Always secure your MongoDB Server from malicious attacks.
 See our :manual:`Security Checklist </administration/security-checklist/>` for a list of security recommendations.

-After you successfully start your MongoDB server, specify your connection string in your driver connection code.
+After you successfully start your MongoDB Server, specify your connection string in your driver connection code.

 If your MongoDB Server is running locally, you can use the following